 10 (Truly) Better Businesses to Model

-When a company is “socially responsible,” it is using its position and resources for something more than its own bottom line.
-It operates on a business model that focuses on social change, sharing its success with its local and global communities.
+Socially responsible companies use their position and resources for something more than their own bottom line.
+They operate on a business model that focuses on social change, sharing its success with their local and global communities.

 This isn’t to say that socially responsible companies are unconcerned with profit (probably not the most sustainable step for for-profit companies).

 No—companies are just embracing their responsibility to have a positive impact on the well-being of the communities they benefit from and weaving that obligation into the fibers of their business.

 The trend of corporate responsibility is growing so much, it’s putting pressure on even the most infamous corporations in the United States to join the movement.
 Recently, CEOs from some of the largest American corporations gathered through their Business Roundtable to recognize their responsibility to solve some of the pressing social and environmental issues we face today.

 While it’s unclear, and probably unlikely, that JP Morgan and Amazon will take action to fulfill on their statement, the trend is clear: businesses understand that consumers see the good of society trumping the good of a company’s shareholders and they are responding accordingly.